How Lamplugh CE School responds to the Local Offer

 - Technology is available to assist pupils with their learning ie iPads, voice commands on the computers.

 - We seek to communicate with parents/carers whose first language is not English through spending time with them on an individual basis to explain the information we are sending out if they require it.

 How will the setting prepare and support my child to join school or to transfer to a new school or the next stage of education and life?

-• Before the official entry into Lamplugh C of E School the children are invited to attend on a set day when the parents can remain with their child if they so wish.
+- Before the official entry into Lamplugh C of E School the children are invited to attend a taster day (parents can remain with their child if they so wish).

-• Transition activities are planned in the summer term by the Senco to ensure children are supported and prepared for their new classes in September.
+- Transition activities are planned in the summer term to ensure children are supported and prepared for their new classes in September.

-• When a child moves partway through an academic year the class teacher writes a brief report and sends a file of current work showing the abilities of the child; there is also the option if the receiving teacher requires more information they can telephone the school to speak to the class teacher.
+- When a child moves partway through an academic year, a file of current work showing the abilities of the child is sent to their new school.
+There is also the option, if the receiving teacher requires more information, that they can telephone the school to speak to the class teacher.

 How are the settings’ resources allocated and matched to children’s special educational needs?

-• We have a range of STAs (Senior Teaching Assistants) and TAs (Teaching Assistants) who are all very experienced who are funded from the school budget and support a range of groups to meet the children’s needs.
+- We have two STAs (Senior Teaching Assistants) who are both very experienced and support a range of groups to meet the children’s needs.